 2. Invest Wisely and Timely

 Develop a strategy to ensure you invest the proper amount into the best investment opportunities.
 After that, begin depositing your funds into an investment account.
 If done properly, that balance will boost much better than any interest rates a saving account will offer you.
-Like one would with a 529 college savings plan, it is highly suggested that the investments get less risky as you get closer to the time the monies will be needed.
+Like one would with a 529 college savings plan, it is highly suggested that the investments get less risky as you get closer to the time the monies may be needed.

 Invest confidently with an experienced team of investors.